-Along with multiculturalism, Canada hosts a number of benefits for its locals which include but are not limited to affordable healthcare, employment schemes and an all time low crime rate.
+Along with multiculturalism, Canada hosts a number of benefits for its locals which include but are not limited to affordable healthcare, employment schemes and an all-time low crime rate.

-On the other hand, while Canada is home to affluence, efficacy and welfare; actually finding a home for yourself and your family can get tricky.
+On the other hand, while Canada is home to affluence, efficacy, and welfare; actually finding a home for yourself and your family can get tricky.
 Living in Canada comes with its own opportunity cost, and it’s none other than its increasingly impossible mortgage problem.

 Today, Canadians are facing extremely burdensome levels of debt, according to numerous reports.

 The fragility of the situation has reached a new high as the Manulife Bank of Canada informs us in their recently published Homeowner Debt Survey ( Manulife Article) that 72% of mortgage holders wouldn’t be able to manage a 10% increase in their monthly payments.
-Which simply means that mortgage has become expensive to the extent where it has become unmanageable if it were to increase even slightly.
+This simply means that a mortgage has become expensive to the extent where it has become unmanageable if it were to increase even slightly.

-“The truth about debt in Canada is that many homeowners are not prepared to adjust to rising interest rates, unforeseen expenses or interruption in their income,” said Rick Lunny, president and CEO of Manulife.
+“The truth about debt in Canada is that many homeowners are not prepared to adjust to rising interest rates, unforeseen expenses or interruption in their income,” said Rick Lunny, president, and CEO of Manulife.

 And to answer that question, yes it can and it did.
 The new Canadian Mortgage Stress Test has been created to ensure that Canadians who are applying for a mortgage will continue to possess the ability to complete their payments easily even if rates increase in the future.